sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A third-person top-down or oblique gaming video with the camera directly above the character.
+- A third-person top-down or top-down oblique gaming video with the camera above the character, offering a top-down perspective.

 </details>